-- a) If an unattended child is found in the library, a supervisor will be notified. - b) The Supervisor (or designee) should try to calm the child if necessary and locate the child's parent or adult responsible for the child while in the library by walking through the library with the child, and by paging the parent or responsible adult on the Circulation desk telephone. - c) If the parent or responsible adult cannot be located in the building, a supervisor or designee shall stay with the child in the children's section or another public area of the Library until the parent or responsible adult is located.
+a) If an unattended child is found in the library, a supervisor will be notified.

+b) The Supervisor (or designee) should try to calm the child if necessary and locate the child's parent or adult responsible for the child while in the library by walking through the library with the child, and by paging the parent or responsible adult on the Circulation desk telephone.

+c) If the parent or responsible adult cannot be located in the building, a supervisor or designee shall stay with the child in the children's section or another public area of the Library until the parent or responsible adult is located.
 When the parent or responsible adult has been located, the supervisor shall explain the Policy on Unattended and/or Disruptive Children and shall give a copy to the parent or responsible adult.
-If the parent or responsible adult has been reached by phone, the supervisor shall request that the parent or responsible adult immediately come to the library to escort the child home.
-If the parent or responsible adult is unable to come immediately, he or she will be told that the police will be called upon to take responsibility for the child. - d) If the parent or responsible adult cannot be located after a reasonable amount of time or if the library is closing, the supervisor may call the police to take charge of the child. - e) Under no circumstances shall a staff member take the child out of the building or provide transportation elsewhere. - 4.
-Conduct of Children: If any child violates the Library Patron Conduct policy, the child and the parent/responsible adult will be provided with a copy of that policy.
+If the parent or responsible adult immediately come to the library to escort the child home.
+If the parent or responsible adult is unable to come immediately, he or she will be told that the police will be called upon to take responsibility for the child.

+d) If the parent or responsible adult cannot be located after a reasonable amount of time or if the library is closing, the supervisor may call the police to take charge of the child.

+e) Under no circumstances shall a staff member take the child out of the building or provide transportation elsewhere.

+4. If any child violates the Library Patron Conduct policy, the child and the parent/responsible adult will be provided with a copy of that policy.
 If the child continues to violate the policy, the parent or responsible adult may be asked to leave the Library with the child.
 If necessary, the library may contact the child's parent or responsible adult or the police for assistance.